 From 1972, when her first child was born, until 1982, when her third child entered kindergarten, Randall was a self-described “full-time homemaker, Sunday School teacher, Little League scorer, and PTA volunteer.”
 Her first husband, a longtime teacher and coach at Monterey High School, died in 1998, following a lengthy battle with cancer that she often wrote about in her columns.

 Remarried in May of 2005, Randall divides her time between the Monterey Peninsula and “Las Vegas of All Places.”
 As a winner of numerous professional awards, she proudly notes that she has also “scrubbed a lot of toilets, washed a lot of towels and burned a lot of cookies.”
-She credits her training as a writer to “15 years as a reporter, some 30 years as a wife and a mother, and more than 50 years as a daughter, a sister and a friend.”
+She credits her training as a writer to “15 years as a reporter, some 30 years as a wife and a mother, and more than 50 years as a daughter, a sister, a friend . . . and now a nana!”